 We also offer expert staffing slash BI concierge services, where we give you access to our very seasoned, entire team of BI experts to fill in, as needed, at your, or in your organization, wherever that might be.
-You can reach us at info@.com, or at the Triple eight number, now, a couple of slides about who we are, so you can skip ahead, actually, one slide there.
+You can reach us at [email protected], or at the Triple eight number, now, a couple of slides about who we are, so you can skip ahead, actually, one slide there.
 We are known for providing clarity from the chaos of complex business requirements, myriad disparate data sources, and constantly moving business targets and changing regulatory environments.

 We made a name for ourselves because of our strength in Bridging the Gap between IT and business users.
 We deliver solutions that give your organization access to reliable analysis ready data across your organization, so you can make better decisions and take more effective actions at the point of impact.

 Our consultants on the next slide are leading experts in the field of analytics.
 They have years of real-world pragmatic field experience.